 Surveys about our fears commonly show fear of public speaking at the top of the list.
 Our fear of standing up in front of a group and talking is so great that we fear it more than death, at least according to some surveys.
 On one hand I understand, having sweated myself about getting up in front of a group.
 On the other hand, it seems odd that we’re so afraid: What are we afraid of, anyway?
 What do we think will happen to us?
 We’re unlikely to suffer any real or lasting harm — or are we?
 The answer seems to lie in our remote past, in our evolution as social animals.

 Humans evolved over the last few million years in a world filled with risks like large predators and starvation.
-Based on the fossil evidence of predator attacks on our human ancestors (as described in the book Man the Hunted written by Robert Sussman and Donna Hart), and on predation rates on large primates today, early humans were probably commonly hunted by a wealth of large predators.
+Based on the fossil evidence of predator attacks on our human ancestors (as described in the book Man the Hunted by Robert Sussman and Donna Hart), and on predation rates of large primates today, early humans were probably commonly hunted by a wealth of large predators.
 One common defense to predation displayed by primates and other animals is to live in groups.
-In a group, other group members can alert each other to predators and help to fight them off.
+In a group, other group members can alert each other to predators and help fight them off.
 The advantages of living in a group probably are the reason why early humans and other large primates evolved to be social, and why we are still social today.

 Humans were not the largest, fastest, or fiercest animal: Early humans survived by their wits and their ability to collaborate.
 Those that worked together well, helping others in their group, probably survived and passed on traits that contributed to social behavior.
 Failure to be a part of the social group, or getting kicked out, probably spelled doom for early humans.
 Anything that threatens our status in our social group, like the threat of ostracism, feels like a very great risk to us.